t0beers/ndlcom/README.md

 ![osi_model](doc/osi_model.png)

 HDLC segments a continuous bytestream into individual messages by replacing every `0x7e` and `0x7d` with special escape-sequences (red) and sorounding each message with the previously replaced `0x7e` (blue), thereby marking the boundaries in a unique way.
 Of course, the decoder has to undo this.
-See [here](doc/NDLCom_long_en.md) for more details:

 ![bytestream_encoding](doc/bytestream_encoding.png)

 The header of each packet consists of 4 byte: One byte for sender and receiver respectively allow for up to 254 different addresses plus the additional "broadcast" address.
 The third byte is a packet-counter to enable detection of lost packages.
 The payload with a maximum capacity of 255 bytes is following the specification of the packet length.
-At the end, each packet is guarded by a 16Bit [AUG-CCITT](crc.md) checksum to detect transmission errors:
+At the end, each packet is guarded by a 16Bit [AUG-CCITT](doc/crc.md) checksum to detect transmission errors:

 ![ndlcom_header](doc/ndlcom_header.png)